Give your pancakes a delicious twist with this hearty salmon and mushroom pancakes recipe. It's so easy to make and the perfect option for dinner.

 Fresh dill, Hollandaise sauce, button mushrooms and tender salmon make these savoury pancakes a real winner.
+The tender salmon chunks and the soft mushrooms work wonders together.
+A portion of these pancakes work at only 541 calories per serving.

 - 30g(1oz) butter